puolival/multipy/README.md

 The program codes also probably work with recent earlier versions of these packages but this has not been tested.

+## Problems or suggestions?

+Please open an <a href="https://github.com/puolival/multipy/issues/new">issue</a>
+if you find a bug or have an idea how the software could be improved.

 ## Methods for controlling the FWER

 - Bonferroni correction